How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 To disable PowerShell, execute the following command: Set-ExecutionPolicy -ExecutionPolicy Restricted -Scope LocalMachine

-Alternatively, you can create a file named "Restricted-Powershell.ps1" with the following content:
+Alternatively, i can create a file named "Restricted-Powershell.ps1" with the following content:
 ```
 Set-ExecutionPolicy -ExecutionPolicy Restricted -Scope LocalMachine
 ```